Does your business rely on cloud services, databases, remote servers, or stored data of some kind?

 Finally, Heartbeat sits at the center of the entire configuration, monitoring the system in real-time and automating crossovers when necessary.

-With a quality HA system in place, downtime is reduced or virtually eliminated, keeping your business on and operational all day, every day.
+With a quality HA solution in place, downtime is reduced or virtually eliminated, keeping your business on and operational all day, every day.